box/samples/box-node-webhook-to-lambda-sample/README.md

         "box-delivery-id": "f96bb54b-ee16-4fc5-aa65-8c2d9e5b546f",
         "box-delivery-timestamp": "2020-01-01T00:00:00-07:00",
         "box-signature-algorithm": "HmacSHA256",
-        "box-signature-primary": "TyBzWaDyIljLM2tbo2kUKBaK7qgjLdYx3DbrPT2opFo=",
+        "box-signature-primary": "6TfeAW3A1PASkgboxxA5yqHNKOwFyMWuEXny/FPD5hI=",
-        "box-signature-secondary": "d6TBtg+/f96Pek2hkcOKzHlTz3KjSZAH4liQbudauB8=",
+        "box-signature-secondary": "v+1CD1Jdo3muIcbpv5lxxgPglOqMfsNHPV899xWYydo=",
         "box-signature-version": "1"
       },
       "body": "{\"type\":\"webhook_event\",\"webhook\":{\"id\":\"1234567890\"},\"trigger\":\"FILE.UPLOADED\",\"source\":{\"id\":\"1234567890\",\"type\":\"file\",\"name\":\"Test.txt\"}}"
     }
     ```

+    This sample message has been signed with the keys `SamplePrimaryKey` and `SampleSecondaryKey`.

-    *Note that the API Gateway will pass the incoming HTTP request headers and body to the Lambda function a JSON object.
+    *Note that the API Gateway will pass the incoming HTTP request headers and body to the Lambda function as a JSON object.
     See the [API Gateway documentation](http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-set-up-simple-proxy.html#api-gateway-simple-proxy-for-lambda-input-format) for more information on the input and output formats for the Lambda Proxy Integration.*
-2. The result should be the following JSON object:
+2. The result should be the following JSON response:

     ```JSON
     {